 Buying a home has seemingly been a part of the American life experience for many years.
 While this naturally isn’t the approach everywhere in the world, it’s a unique aspect of the pattern of life for many people here.
 For better or worse, it’s almost an expectation for a lot of people, and a part of what’s called the “American Dream”.
+You’re not alone if you’ve contemplated the various benefits of buying a home.
 Have you bought a home before, or perhaps had several home buying experiences?
 My first purchase was a condo in Chicago, in a gentrifying “trendy” area.
 It was a time when prices were increasing, development (and rehabbing of vintage properties) was occurring at a fast rate, and people weren’t too worried about long-term risks of buying a home.
 Somehow, upon eventually selling it, I ended up getting out unscathed and actually made money in the process.
 Today, things seem to be a bit different than that.
 Okay, that’s probably an understatement, but you get the idea.
 We’ve hopefully learned some lessons from the ups and downs of the market, and where residential real estate truly fits into one’s financial picture.
 To that end, I’ve collected my thoughts on home-buying, and put together this list of 10 things to keep in mind when buying a home:

 - Keep in mind your true needs in life, and where buying a home fits in.
 I know this might be an unconventional or perhaps surprising first tip, but it seems like many people might fall into the trap of getting consumed with buying a home that they lose sight of other financial needs.
 If you have student loans and/or other debt to eliminate, medical bills, or find yourself with very little saved for retirement, you might want to think about how important buying a home really is.
 It’s not for everyone at every single point in time.